ehsan11100/AdGuard/AdGuard-DNS-on-Raspberry-Pi.md

 # How to set up your own AdGuard DNS on Raspberry Pi

-Here we'll describe a solution by installing AdGuard DNS on your [Raspberry Pi](https://www.raspberrypi.org) and using it to filter out ads, which also saves data traffic, which you can use on any machine connected to your local network.
+You can install AdGuard DNS on your [Raspberry Pi](https://www.raspberrypi.org) and use it to filter out ads.
+This also saves data traffic.

+Afterwards you can use your AdGuard DNS on any machine connected to same local network.

 This is different from browser-based ad blocking extension because it works not only in browser, but in other apps too.